63 open1 new in last 24hUpdated August 19, 2026

 THIS BID SOLICITATION CANCELS AND SUPERSEDES PREVIOUS BID SOLICITATION NUMBERS RFSA #NRCan-5000045352, #NRCan-5000045352/A, #NRCan-5000045352/B, #NRCan-5000045352/C, #NRCan-5000045352/D & #NRCan-50000…

-Defence Construction Canada - Western Region
+Defence Construction Canada - Ontario Region

 Stop checking manually.
 GovBid delivers every new Aerospace & Defence tender in Canada to your inbox every morning - in plain English with direct bid links.